yashugupta786/Machine-Translation-with-attention/README.md

     <meta content="text/html; charset=utf-8" http-equiv="Content-Type" />
     <meta http-equiv="X-UA-Compatible" content="IE=edge" />
     <meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0" />

     <meta name="description" content="Translations: Chinese (Simplified), Korean

-Watch: MIT’s Deep Learning State of the Art lecture referencing this post.
+Watch: MIT’s Deep Learning State of the Art lecture referencing this post

 Note: The animations below are videos.
 Touch or hover on them (if you’re using a mouse) to get play controls so you can pause if needed.

 Sequence-to-sequence models are deep learning models that have achieved a lot of success in tasks like machine translation, text summarization, and image captioning.
 Google Translate started using such a model in production in late 2016.
 These models are explained in the two pioneering papers (Sutskever et al., 2014, Cho et al., 2014).